Amed Rosario Player Props: Guardians vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff is fifth in the league with a collective 9.7 strikeouts per nine innings.
+- The Yankees pitching staff ranks third in the league with a collective 9.7 strikeouts per nine innings.

-- The Yankees' 3.68 team ERA ranks 10th among all MLB pitching staffs.
+- The Yankees have a 3.63 team ERA that ranks 10th among all MLB pitching staffs.

-- Yankees pitchers combine to surrender 31 total home runs at a rate of one per game (to rank 15th in the league).
+- Yankees pitchers combine to rank 11th in baseball in home runs given up (31 total, one per game).

-- Cole (5-0) gets the starting nod for the Yankees in his seventh start of the season.
-He has a 1.11 ERA in 40 2/3 innings pitched, with 44 strikeouts.
+- Schmidt (0-3) takes the mound for the Yankees in his seventh start of the season.
+He has a 6.84 ERA in 25 2/3 innings pitched, with 32 strikeouts.

-- In his most recent appearance on Friday, the righty threw 6 2/3 innings against the Texas Rangers, giving up two earned runs while surrendering six hits.
+- In his most recent time out on Saturday against the Texas Rangers, the righty tossed five innings, giving up five earned runs while surrendering 10 hits.

+- The 27-year-old has an ERA of 6.84, with 11.5 strikeouts per nine innings, in six games this season.
+Opposing hitters have a .321 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.